Sir Gruffudd Llwyd: Disputed myth

-The historical narrative surrounding Gruffydd Llwyd is occasionally contradictory, with some myths and earlier biographies incorrectly portraying him as a Welsh rebel who fought against King Edward II.
+The historical narrative surrounding Gruffudd Llwyd is occasionally contradictory, with some myths and earlier biographies incorrectly portraying him as a Welsh rebel who fought against King Edward II.
 In this narrative, Llwyd grew frustrated with oppression by the English, joining the 1322 Revolt against the Crown and consequently being locked in Rhuddlan Castle.
-According to historian J. G. Edwards, the warping of the historical truth stemmed from William Wynne's edited version of Humphrey Llwyd's History of Cambria (1584) which added the traditional Gruffydd Llwyd folklore.
+According to historian J. G. Edwards, the warping of the historical truth stemmed from William Wynne's edited version of Humphrey Llwyd's History of Cambria (1584) which added the traditional Gruffudd Llwyd folklore.
 Edwards strongly asserts that this traditional narrative is false as a wealth of evidence proves that Llwyd remained a trusted supporter of the monarchy.